jjhassy/wordle_solver/README.md

   Other sources like where I got the word list and the frequencies of letters are commented in the code.

   Overall, I enjoyed this project.
-It was really annoying to work with Chrome and reading the documentation of Selenium stuff.
-Additionally, looking through the HTML and finding out how to grab info from individual rows was a pain.

-  Cool stuff I'm proud of using in this project: *dictionaries, sets, maps, file reading, lambda function, selenium webdriver stuff, and a lot of swag** (comes naturally to me really).
+Cool stuff I'm proud of using in this project: *dictionaries, sets, maps, file reading, lambda function, selenium webdriver stuff, and a lot of swag (used a bunch of that)** .

 ## How to run
 - Clone the repo.